Dr. Arielle Levites

-Managing Director, Collaborative for Applied Studies in Jewish Education; Research Assistant Professor
+Executive Director, Collaborative for Applied Studies in Jewish Education (CASJE); Research Assistant Professor, Educational Leadership

 School: Graduate School of Education and Human Development